The information below gives you an overview of some of the key documents that explain the role, remit and purpose of the new Integration Authorities:

 - Plans MUST be reviewed no less frequently than every three years

-The Plans that have been published are mainly high level and provide variable levels of detail but all set out the Integration Authority’s longer term vision for what services should look like; the challenges to achieving this vision; and provide some level of needs and gap analysis.
-This analysis is meant to focus on needs, with respect to the national outcomes, but most still follow the traditional pattern of population modelling and draw on the same type of information that has historically guided strategic planning.
+This analysis is meant to focus on needs with respect to the national outcomes, but most still follow the traditional pattern of population modelling and draw on the same type of information that has historically guided strategic planning.
 Very few of the plans provide any level of detail about how the redesign / design activities will be progressed, the level of investment in these different processes and what they plan to stop doing at the end of the process to be able to sustain investment in the new services / ways of working.

-The Scottish Government recently published a review of the strategic commissioning plans (PDF Download).
-This provides an overview of the content and approach of the plans, and identifies common themes and key areas for further development.
+The Scottish Government published a review of the strategic commissioning plans (PDF Download) in October 2016.
+This review identifies common themes and key areas for further development.
 The team have also produced a summary of this review (PDF – This link will take you away from our website).

 Every Integration Authority has to be divided into two or more localities and each locality needs to have its own Locality Plan.